RubberDuckCollector/lanugage-learning/personal/maths/README.md

 TL;DR: Starting from IGCSE again because that's a good starting point that goes up to some more involved topics like algebraic fractions.
 - I will naturally be covering the foundation tier as part of the higher tier because the higher tier incorporates all of the foundation tier in its spec.
 - I'll be doing lots of linking too.
 I'll link from one `.md` file to another.
 So I really need well-defined preconditions in terms of the structure of my files before I begin writing them.
 This is why I've chosen to replicate the spec's structure.
+- I'll be making loads of connections to computer science.
+That's kinda the point.
+Realising how interconnected cs and maths are and using cs to strengthen my mathematical skills

 # IGCSE-EDEXCEL